abhiaiyer91/ZenActions/README.md

 ### React Example

-I prefer ES2015 syntax for React, but we can also write this in `createClass`.
+I prefer `ES2015` syntax for `React`, but we can also write this in `createClass`.
 Let me know if you get tripped up, and i'll put an example that way.

 ```jsx